In Romans, we are called to “share with the Lord’s people in need.”

 At present, Anglican Aid partners with churches in 12 out of the 30 most socially disadvantaged suburbs in Sydney, providing grants that enable and resource those churches to run ministry programs in their communities.

-Over the next three years, working in conjunction with the Ministry to Socially Disadvantaged Communities (MSDAC) Committee, Anglican Aid would like to increase the number of churches receiving ministry grants in socially disadvantaged suburbs to 21.
+Over the next three years, working in conjunction with the Ministry in Socially Disadvantaged Areas Committee (MSDAC), Anglican Aid would like to increase the number of churches receiving ministry grants in socially disadvantaged suburbs to 21.
 Can you help us to raise $450,000 this winter, so as a diocese we can help reach more people in need?

 Some of the ministry programs currently receiving grants include: